nsepeteri/Scripts/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because deployment is automated, fast, and allows to be executed on multiple hosts simulteneously.
+No configuration was performed manually, which is advantageous because deployment is automated, fast, and allows to be executed on multiple hosts simultaneously.

 The playbook implements the following tasks:
 - Install docker.io